Fabian Forte

-Fabian Forte (born Fabiano Anthony Forte, February 6, 1943), professionally known as Fabian, is an American singer and actor.
+Fabian Anthony Forte (born February 6, 1943), professionally known as Fabian, is an American singer and actor.
+He became a teen idol in the late 1950s.

-Forte rose to national prominence after performing several times on American Bandstand.
-He became a teen idol of the late 1950s and early 1960s.
-Eleven of his songs reached the Billboard Hot 100.

 Early life

-Fabian Forte is the son of Josephine and Dominic Forte; his father was a Philadelphia police officer.
-He is the eldest of three brothers and grew up in the South Philadelphia's Lower Moyamensing neighborhood.
+Fabian Forte was born on February 6, 1943, in Philadelphia, Pennsylvania.
+Born to Italian-American parents, he is the son of Josephine and Dominic Forte.
+His father was a Philadelphia police officer.

-Discovery

-Forte was discovered in 1957 by Bob Marcucci and Peter DeAngelis, owners of Chancellor Records.
-At the time, record producers were looking to the South Philadelphia neighborhoods in search of teenage talents with good looks.
+Music career

+Early career

-Marcucci was a friend of Fabian's next-door neighbor.
+Talent manager Bob Marcucci was a friend of Fabian's next-door neighbor.
 One day, Fabian's father had a heart attack, and, while he was being taken away in an ambulance, Marcucci spotted Fabian.
 Fabian later recalled, "He kept staring at me and looking at me.
 I had a crew cut, but this was the day of Rick Nelson and Elvis.
 He comes up and says to me, 'So if you're ever interested in the rock and roll business...' and hands me his card.
 I looked at the guy like he was out of his mind.
 I told him, 'Leave me alone.
 I'm worried about my dad.'"